Doubly isogenous curves of genus two with a rational action of $D_6$: Initial heuristics and data

-The data seems to suggest that the number of doubly isogenous twists is remaining roughly constant, and that the number of doubly isogenous nontwists is perhaps tending towards a nonzero value.
+The data seems to suggest that as $n$ increases the number of doubly isogenous twists is remaining roughly constant, and that the number of doubly isogenous nontwists is perhaps tending towards a nonzero value.
 In the following section we explain why this is so, and we suggest revisions to our heuristics.

-In any case, it appears that doubly isogenous pairs in our family of $D_6$ curves are not uncommon.
-Therefore, if we want to distinguish curves by isogeny criteria, we will need to use more than just the pullback of the multiplication-by-$2$ map on the Jacobian.
-To see whether isogeny classes of further covers actually help to distinguish curves, we look at the same set of primes as before, and we check to see how many pairs of doubly isogenous curves also have isogenous Pryms coming from the two special triple covers of the underlying elliptic factors, how many pairs have isogenous Pryms coming from the pullbacks of multiplication-by-$3$ on the underlying elliptic factors, and how many pairs have isogenous Pryms coming from the pullback of the multiplication-by-$4$ map on the Jacobian.
-The data is presented in Table~\ref{table:doublyplus}.
+In any case, it appears that doubly isogenous pairs in our family of \dsixcurves are not uncommon.
+Therefore, if we want to distinguish curves from one another by isogeny criteria, we will need to use more than just the pullback of the multiplication-by-$2$ map on the Jacobian.
+To see whether isogeny classes of further covers actually help to distinguish curves, we look at the same set of primes as before, and we check to see how many pairs of doubly isogenous curves also have isogenous Pryms coming from the two intrinsic triple covers of the underlying elliptic factors, how many pairs have isogenous Pryms coming from the pullbacks of multiplication-by-$3$ on the underlying elliptic factors, and how many pairs have isogenous Pryms coming from the pullback of the multiplication-by-$4$ map on the Jacobian.
+The data is presented in the remaining columns of Table~\ref{table:doublyplus}.

-We see that for doubly isogenous pairs of $D_6$ curves that are twists of one another, the special triple covers tend to be able to distinguish the curves, and the triple covers from the elliptic factors distinguish all but one pair of curves in our data set.
+We see that for doubly isogenous pairs of \dsixcurves that are twists of one another, the intrinsic triple covers tend to be able to distinguish the curves, and the triple covers from the elliptic factors distinguish all but one pair of curves in our data set.
 However, the Pryms of the covers coming from the multiplication-by-$4$ map on the Jacobian do not seem to help much in distinguishing the curves from one another.

-On the other hand, for doubly isogenous pairs of $D_6$ curves that are \emph{not} twists of one another, the special triple covers do not seem to be sufficient to distinguish curves.
+On the other hand, for doubly isogenous pairs of \dsixcurves that are \emph{not} twists of one another, the intrinsic triple covers do not seem to be sufficient to distinguish curves.
 The general triple covers coming from the elliptic factors do a much better job at distinguishing these curves from one another, and the Pryms coming from the multiplication-by-$4$ maps distinguish all of the pairs of such curves in our data set.

-We will see in the following section why the special triple covers let so many nontwist pairs through, and why the fourfold covers let so many twist pairs through.